 Build your craft business on the side and see if it works before you quit your day job.
 Evenings, weekends and holidays all provide opportunities to market your craft, streamline your techniques and otherwise build your business until you reach a point where it begins to rival the take-home pay from your day job.

 And, if you are lucky enough to have a day job which provides benefits such as health insurance, it would be foolish to risk quitting in the hope that your craft will bring in sufficient income to pay your own insurance.
 If you’re single and have no children to support, then maybe you can risk it.
 But if you have a family depending on you, don’t.

 Besides, in this uncertain economy it would be foolish indeed to trade security for insecurity.
 If you have a steady paycheck, don’t jeopardize it until you are certain your craft business can replace your outside income.

-Before you take the plunge into a home craft business, it’s always helpful to ditch the debt.
-Take the time to pay off that credit card, pay down your student and vehicle loans, and otherwise watch your spending.
-Your home craft business has a much better chance of succeeding if you’re not tottering under the load of debt from your more lavish days.
+So, before you take the plunge into a home craft business, ditch the debt.
+Take the time to pay off that credit card, pay down your student loans and vehicle loans, and otherwise watch your spending.
+You have a much better chance of succeeding with a home craft business if you are not tottering under the load of debt from your more lavish days.